bling/dotvim/README.md

 " alternatively, you can set this variable to load exactly what you want let g:dotvim_settings.plugin_groups = ['core','web']

+" if there is a particular plugin you don't like, you can define this variable to disable them entirely let g:dotvim_settings.disabled_plugins=['vim-foo','vim-bar']

 " finally, load the distribution source ~/.vim/vimrc